 Potenza is priced higher than its counterpart but the additional amount is well justified by its superior grip and handling abilities on dry as well as wet roads.

-Conversely, Turanza sounds more suitable financially as it not only costs less but also has advantages of better fuel economy and longer tread life.
+Conversely, Bridgestone Turanza T005 sounds more suitable financially as it not only costs less but also has advantages of better fuel economy and longer tread life.

 Both tires are very high performing as overall, there’s only a little difference if we talk about dry pavement traction.

 But on wet asphalts, it’s a different story, as the Bridestone Potenza offers you with more siping, which suck the water in efficiently.
 (That’s what sipes do, they create vacuum as the tire rolls and this squeezes in the water particles, and sprays out as the tire rolls over).

 On the other hand, the Bridgestone Turanza offers a better tread life and less fuel consumption.
 So besides getting a not-so-expensive tire, you save money in the long run as well.